tresoldi/dafsa/README.md

   - Full documentation
   - Add code from Daciuk's packages in an extra directory, along with notes on license

+After 1.0:

+  - Preliminary generation of minimal regular expressions matching the contents of a DAFSA
+  - Consider the addition of empty transitions (or depend on the user aligning those)

 Please note that this library is under development and still needs performance optimizations: common experiments such as building a DAFSA for the contents of `/usr/share/dict/words` will take many minutes in a common machine.